Are you tired of keeping up with the Joneses?

 BONUS: Doing these things on your own often causes you to treat your possessions (and yourself) with more care – instead of complaining about a chipped nail or a missed spot, you’ll find yourself taking pride in the work you’ve done yourself!

 While some travel can’t be avoided, vacationing outside your budget is a quick and easy way to dig yourself further into debt.
-Budget for your trip and figure out what you can (and can’t) afford; a tropical getaway might sound nice, but a budget-friendly camping trip is often just as rejuvenating, and doesn’t break the bank.
+A budget for your trip and figure out what you can (and can’t) afford; a tropical getaway might sound nice, but a budget-friendly camping trip is often just as rejuvenating, and doesn’t break the bank.
+Or better yet have a staycation that feels like a vacation!

 Once you’ve started paring down the unnecessary conveniences in your life, the next step is to keep track of everything you’re saving and put that money towards your debt.
 Saving $120 on the cable bill only to spend it on a new phone would be a waste – this only works if you’re putting the money you’re saving towards your debt!